Local inn owners hoping for a 2021 turnaround

 Many business owners were hit hard by this crisis with fewer people traveling and instead of staying home.

-During the statewide travel bans, inn and b and b owners were forced to limit guests, especially those from out of state.
+During the statewide travel bans, inn and B&B owners were forced to limit guests, especially those from out of state.

 In the Montrose area, Fieldstone Farm Bed and Breakfast was not as busy.